trueauracoral/badminton/README.md

             - [X] Side
             - [X] Forward
             - [X] Backward
+    - [X] Player 2
+## Code
+- [ ] Organize the code into seperate files.
-    - [ ] Player 2
+- [ ] Make it use the player jump sprite when hitting the ball.
 - [ ] Need to make it so that way he doesn't go past the trapezoidal permiter
     - A: 11/14/25
 - [ ] Need to make it so that way he shoots the ball where the player isn't located but also not outside the trapezoid
     - A: 11/15/25
+- [ ] Menu
+    - Be able to choose 1P/2P
+    - A: (11/16/25)
+- [ ] Make it so that way based on the direction l/r the player goes that's where the ball goes.
+    - [X] Make it so it doesn't go past a left most bounds and a right most bounds
+    - [X] Make it so you can make it grow in size
+        - [X] perhaps change collors as a power indicator
+    - [ ] Only make it appear when the ball is near the player
+- [ ] Make an indicator when the ball has gone offscreen
+    - ASSIGNED: (10/31/25)
+- [ ] Make the side view prettier
+    - ASSIGNED: (11/01/25)
+### Polish
+- [ ] Make the ball grow darker as it's away from the ground lighter as it gets closer.
+    - Assigned: (11/18/25)
+- [ ] Dash
+    - [ ] Yokai watch style dash (10/26/25)
+### GENERAL
+- Find name for the project
+- change the name on github
+### Done/OLD Stuff
 - [X] Code Animation player
 - [X] Make it so that way the hitbox adjusts when the player jumps up.
 - [X] (10/13/25) Fix diagonals